wtsi-hgi/yascp/docs/output.md

 <details markdown="1">
 <summary>Combined celltypes file:</summary>

+#### [Keras celltype transfer](#Keras) - This is utilising pretrained reference panels for celltype assignment - curently only works in Sanger.

-* A combined Celltypes file is produced by pipeline where all different references are combined in one spreadsheet.:
+#### Combined File - A combined Celltypes file is produced by pipeline where all different references are combined in one spreadsheet.:

     * ![Celltypist output structure](../assets/images/Combined_celltypes.png)
 </details>

-#### [Keras celltype transfer](#Keras) - This is utilising pretrained reference panels for celltype assignment - curently only works in Sanger.
 ## Donor and Cell QC
 * [Isolation Forest](#Isolation_Forest) -
 * [Hard filters](#Hard_filters) -